nijaru/indigo/README.md

 <!--
 ### To Do
+- token:
     - Change token type to int/byte
     - Add line/byte numbers
+- lexer:
+    - change ch type from byte to rune
 -->

 ## License